elixirschool/elixirschool/lessons/specifics/iex_helpers.md

 This is a simple example, stating that keys and values per the implementation can be any type, but it is useful to know.

-## Conclusion
-By leveraging all these built-in niceties, it can become a lot easier to explore and write new code.
-IEx is very robust, and does a lot to empower developers.
-With these tools in your toolbox, exploring and building should be even more fun!
+By leveraging all these built-in niceties we can easily explore the code and learn more about how things work.
+IEx is very powerful and robust tool that empower developers.
+With these tools in our toolbox, exploring, and building can be even more fun!